I wanted a craft and drawing table for my two kids. The table would also store all of their materials.

-3. Add the bottom panels and cut them as well.
+3. Cut the bottom panels as well.

 5. Install the GRUNDTAL rails on VIKA AMON.
 In order to fit them and still be able to unscrew the pipe to put on a roll, you have to cut the pipes about 1.5″ both.
-Before cutting the pipes hammer the part where you put the screw in inside the pipe, a little bit more than 1.5″ back.
+Before cutting the pipes, hammer the part where you put the screw in inside the pipe, a little bit more than 1.5″ back.

 6. Fasten TROFAST onto VIKA AMON with screws.
 We used 10 wood screws.